Jomaxdrill/Project_Finger_Water/README.md

 In future release f the mobile app  we'll implement TCP/IP or UDP protocol to send the info or  a code that send the data in encoder ,in decoder one that receives this data via bluetooth so it can be read from internal storage and the write in a variable of the activity.

 In both cases run the app , PC version began the decoding process by pushing the Decode button and app iniates automatically.

+# Future release improvements
+For the sending the audio watermarked:

+Implement a better communication protocol that can deal better with the payload size of the quantity of samples per block.

+Also an activity that reads a prior the decoder parameters if we consider that the user should have access to them when encoding.

+Design of the use of Generalized cross-correlation for improve synchronization in real time as has convenient properties to detect better the lags between first device signal and second device received.

 # Author